maziac/DeZog/documentation/ReverseEngineeringUsage.md

 # Analysis

+The DeZog smart disassembler is based on the [z80dismblr](https://github.com/maziac/z80dismblr) but has been heavily re-factored.
-The inclusion of the [z80dismblr](https://github.com/maziac/z80dismblr) makes it possible to use some of it's analysing features, namely flowcharts, call graphs and smart disassembly.
+This offers more analysing features, namely flowcharts, call graphs and smart disassembly.

 For all of these features:
 Start Dezog, place the cursor at the source code at some instruction and do a right click for "Analyze at Cursor":